Pearson-Higher-Ed/design/c/inputs/v2.2.2/index.md

       - Phone Number Input

 changelog:
+  - version: 2.2.2
+    changes: |
+      - REPLACED: The warning icon from font format to sketch file
+      - SPECIFIED: Redline for error message and the warning icon
   - version: 2.2.1
     changes: |
       - ENHANCED: The accessibility of the error message for color blind users by adding an icon in front of the error message under the input field